Animal testing on rodents: Mice

 Mice are the most commonly used vertebrate species, popular because of their availability, size, low cost, ease of handling, and fast reproduction rate.
 Mice are quick to reach sexual maturity, as well as quick to gestate, where labs can have a new generation every three weeks as well as a relatively short lifespan of two years.

 They are widely considered to be the prime model of inherited human disease and share 99% of their genes with humans.
 With the advent of genetic engineering technology, genetically modified mice can be generated to order and can cost hundreds of dollars each.

 Transgenic animal production consists of injecting each construct into 300–350 eggs, typically representing three days' work.
 Twenty to fifty mice will normally be born from this number of injected eggs.
 These animals are screened for the presence of the transgene by a polymerase chain reaction genotyping assay.
 The number of transgenic animals typically varies from two to eight.

 Chimeric mouse production consists of injecting embryonic stem cells provided by the investigator into 150–175 blastocysts, representing three days of work.
 Thirty to fifty live mice are normally born from this number of injected blastocysts.
 Normally, the skin color of the mice from which the host blastocysts are derived is different from that of the strain used to produce the embryonic stem cells.
 Typically two to six mice will have skin and hair with greater than seventy percent ES cell contribution, indicating a good chance for embryonic stem cell contribution to the germline.

 Syrian hamsters

-Syrian hamsters are used to model the human medical conditions including various cancers, metabolic diseases, non-cancer respiratory diseases, cardiovascular diseases, infectious diseases, and general health concerns.
+Golden or Syrian hamsters (Mesocricetus auratus) are used to model the human medical conditions including various cancers, metabolic diseases, non-cancer respiratory diseases, cardiovascular diseases, infectious diseases, and general health concerns.
 In 2006–07, Syrian hamsters accounted for 19% of the total animal research participants in the United States.